dominicsayers/foreplay/README.md

 ### Environment

-Settings for the .env files and .foreman files in specific sections will add to the defaults specified earlier .env files will get a RAILS_ENV=environment entry (where environment is as specified here).
-You can override this by adding a different RAILS_ENV setting to this configuration here.
+Settings for the `.env` files and `.foreman` files in specific sections will add to the defaults specified earlier. `.env` files will get a `RAILS_ENV=environment` entry (where `environment` is as specified in `foreplay.yml`).
+You can override this by adding a different `RAILS_ENV` setting to this configuration here.

-The first instance of the first entry in Procfile that is instantiated by your Foreman concurrency settings will be started on port 50100 or 51100 and the external port 80 will be mapped to this port by iptables.
-You cannot configure the ports with this file.
-As an example, if your Procfile has a web entry on the first line and at least one web instance is configured in the .foreman concurrency setting then the first instance of your web process will be available on port 80.
+The first instance of the first entry in `Procfile` that is instantiated by your Foreman concurrency settings will be started on port 50100 or 51100 and the external port 80 will be mapped to this port by `iptables`.
+You cannot configure the ports yourself.
+As an example, if your `Procfile` has a `web` entry on the first line and at least one `web` instance is configured in the `.foreman` concurrency setting then the first instance of your `web` process will be available to the outside world on port 80.

 ### Path